MarieCHessler/design-your-own-tote-bag/README.md

 ### ASCII logo
 * An ASCII logo saying Tote Bag Design was created in ASCII Art on [patorjk.com](https://patorjk.com/software/taag/#p=display&f=Santa%20Clara&t=Tote%20Bag%20Design), please see the picture with black text on white background.
 * The logo was later modified to become sleeker and better adjusted to PEP8.
 One backslash had to be kept, though, for the D to keep its shape.
 This is the logo used in the app, please see the picture with white text on black background.
+* The original font is called Santa Clara.

 ![Original logo](assets/images/logo_original.webp)
 ![Revised logo](assets/images/logo_revised.webp)